 The requirements are rigorous and the training can be demanding, but the rewards are huge — developing and encouraging the responsibility and independence which is essential in our staff’s futures, both here at Coniston and in life at home.

-Your Senior camper will receive a CIT application during their session.
+Your senior camper will receive a CIT application during their session.
 Applications must be received by October 15th.
-Notifications are mailed in the early winter.
+Notifications are mailed November 15th.

 CIT-age campers may also choose to participate in the Coniston Service Trips.

-Campers must have turned 16 by June 24 to be eligable to be a CIT for that summer.
+Campers must have turned 16 by June 24 to be eligible to be a CIT for that summer.

-In addition, you must have attended Coniston for a full 2-week session to be eligible for the CIT program.
-Campers who attended the most recent summer, before application time, are given preference.
+In addition, you must have particpated in at least one two week session, an adventure camp trip or a service trip to be eligible.
 Note: total amount of summers attended or family alumni status does not factor in the selection process.

 If you ask your camper or any Conistonian: “Do you want to run into the lake?” the answer is always YES.
 This CIT rite of passage is a very emotional moment upon each return from Mount Washington and the West Coast.
 It is moments like these that make CIT spots highly desirable among our campers.

 CIT Applications are passed out during the summer at camper information sessions and on Check-Out days to those who are interested.
 Please contact the office if you need an application mailed to you at a later time.

 There is no deposit needed with the application.
 CIT applications are due in the office by OCTOBER 15TH.
 Notification letters are mailed November 15th.